Wildlife Generation Pro Cycling

-Wildlife Generation Pro Cycling (UCI Code: WGC), is an American professional cycling team.
-The squad is registered in the United States as a UCI Continental Team.
-Wildlife Generation, an American conservation organization, is the title sponsor.
+Wildlife Generation Pro Cycling (UCI code: WGC) was an American professional cycling team.
+The squad was registered in the United States as a UCI Continental Team.
+For many years the team was sponsored by Jelly Belly, a candy manufacturer.
+The final title sponsor was Wildlife Generation, an American conservation organization.

 History

-Founded as Ikon-Lexus, in 1999, Wildlife Generation Pro Cycling competes on the USA Cycling National Racing Calendar and the UCI America Tour.
+Founded as Ikon-Lexus, in 1999, Wildlife Generation Pro Cycling competed on the USA Cycling National Racing Calendar and the UCI America Tour.
 From 2000 to 2018, Jelly Belly sponsored the team, the longest-running domestic sponsorship.
 The team rode Focus Bikes, between 2010 and 2013.
 From 2014 to 2018, the team rode Argon 18 bicycles.

 The team's most important victory was the 2013 United States National Road Race Championships when Fred Rodriguez won his record-breaking fourth title.

-Notable riders who have competed for the team include Fred Rodriguez, Jeremy Powers, Kiel Reijnen, Phil Gaimon, Mike Friedman, Carter Jones, Serghei Țvetcov, Matthew Lloyd, Ben Wolfe, Lachlan Morton and Curtis White.
+Notable riders who competed for the team include Fred Rodriguez, Jeremy Powers, Kiel Reijnen, Phil Gaimon, Mike Friedman, Carter Jones, Serghei Țvetcov, Matthew Lloyd, Ben Wolfe, Lachlan Morton and Curtis White.